Published 2026-06-25 · 23 min read

 Three bets land in the same window

-Achievable · Requires deliberate sequencing, not just capital
+Achievable with deliberate sequencing, not just capital

-Three things have to land together.
-First: Unlocked reaches 5,000+ units under management – turning Egypt's vast idle inventory into a recurring revenue engine.
-The insight is Egypt-specific: millions of square metres bought but never finished, generating no return.
-No one else is positioned to solve this at scale.
-Second: Nawy Shares cracks the GCC via SmartCrowd – UAE proves the template, Saudi follows within 18 months.
-GCC investors holding fractional stakes generate annual management fees regardless of whether new transactions happen – structurally independent of brokerage volume.
-Third: the cross-product data graph gets built.
-A buyer's Marketplace history enriches their Shares recommendations.
-An Unlocked relationship triggers a resale prompt at the right moment.
-For the first time the products feel like one lifecycle.
-When those three things land, the developer intelligence layer becomes the natural next product: Nawy knows more about buyer intent, pricing, and yield than any developer – and that becomes a B2B data product.
-Series B at a material step-up.
-For the first time, the product story matches the business story.
+Three things land together.
+First, Unlocked reaches 5,000+ units under management, turning Egypt's idle inventory – square metres bought but never finished – into recurring revenue no one else is positioned to capture.
+Second, Shares cracks the GCC via SmartCrowd, UAE proving the template and Saudi following; fractional stakes generate management fees independent of transaction volume.
+Third, the cross-product data graph finally gets built, so a buyer's Marketplace history enriches their Shares feed and the products feel like one lifecycle.
+Then the natural next product appears: a developer-intelligence layer Nawy is uniquely positioned to own.
+Series B at a material step-up – and the product story finally matches the business story.

 Closing Thought